CS-SI/SafeScale/BUILDING.md

 make all
 ```

-These commands intitialize your workging directory and produces the folowwing binaries:
+These commands initialize your working directory and produces the following binaries:

  - `broker` in `SafeScale/broker/client`: CLI to deal with daemon brokerd.
 Available commands are described in [usage](#USAGE.md)
  - `brokerd` in `SafeScale/broker/daemon`: daemon in charge of executing requests from broker on providers